Health Insurance in Canada: A Comprehensive Guide to Coverage and Considerations For Employers & Their Foreign Workers

 It is crucial for both employers and foreign workers to understand the differences between national and private healthcare coverage.
 After a 90-day waiting period, foreign workers become eligible for Canada's national healthcare system.
 However, during this waiting period, employers are responsible for providing health coverage that exceeds what the national healthcare system offers.
 Employers and foreign workers should be aware of the distinctions between national and private coverage, as employers might mistakenly stop paying for private health insurance after the waiting period, assuming that the national coverage is sufficient.

-Looking to provide your foreign workers with necessary healthcare coverage?
+Looking to provide your foreign workers with the necessary healthcare coverage?

 Click through the video below to learn about the FWCHP.